DevilSpecial/MovieMatch/README.md

 ## Future Enhancements

-- **Swiping and Matching for Guests**: Both hosts and guests will be able to swipe on movies, and the app will help them match on a movie selection.
 - **Push Notifications**: Notify users when a host selects a new genre or when a movie match is found.
 - **Enhanced Search and Filters**: Implement advanced movie search capabilities and filters to improve user choices.